ComfyLiving

 (National Geographic)

-The facts about renewable energy state that China, Brazil, Canada, the US, and Russia are home to five of the biggest hydropower plants in the world.
+The facts about renewable energy state that China, Brazil, Canada, the US, and Russia are home to five of the world’s biggest hydropower plants.
 In terms of capacity, the Three Gorges hydropower plant, built on the Yangtze River in China, is the largest, while the Itaipu plant on the Parana River in Brazil produces the most electricity per year.
 The Grand Coulee Dam on the Columbia River in Washington state is the biggest hydropower plant in the US, providing some two-thirds of the electricity for the state of Washington.

 6. Five times more jobs are created by renewable energy compared to fossil fuels.